The Atlas Project

 As dancer and researcher, I use my physical and somatic approach to explore and investigate new body parts and concepts, questioning and multiplying the ways we understand and perceive the body, rather than giving answers or creating new dogma.
 The maps, drawings and concepts are in continuous changement, they are part of a practice of naming and making visible, not as a fixation but as a notation system of something in movement.

-This website documents the first step of a research that can never be finished.
+This website documents the steps of a research that can never be finished.
 This research starts with my own subjective and personal practice, using my experience as a contemporary dancer, and as a white European person, identified and identifying as “female” and “abled”.

 I use my body as a prototype, as my first and direct source of knowledge, an archive of experiences and the mirror of a society.

 This body is just one of many other subjective and personal bodies, who might be not represented, not referred to, when thinking of “human body”.
 Who are these other bodies?
 Which bodies get space?
 Which bodies get a voice?
 What are the experiences of those other bodies?
-These questions are the next steps of the project.
+This project grows with each body joining in.

-And it starts with you visiting this website and eventually starting the archive by adding your own vision in “Your body”.
+And also with you visiting this website and eventually sending us some scores, adding your own vision to the archive.